2023 Solar Incentives Guide for Rialto, CA - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-- Net Metering: Be sure to talk with your Rialto utility company about signing a net metering contract.
-This allows you to receive credit towards your monthly utility bill for the value of excess energy your solar panels generate.
-You could receive either a dollar-for-dollar credit or a percentage of the value.
+- Net Metering: Make sure you talk with your Rialto utility company about signing a net metering agreement.
+This will allow you to get a credit towards your utility bill every month for the value of excess energy generated by your solar panels.
+You may receive either a dollar-for-dollar credit or a percentage of the value.

 Federal Solar Incentives

-In August 2022, the ITC (now referred to as the Clean Energy Credit) was expanded and extended by the passing of the Inflation Reduction Act.
-The Clean Energy Credit runs until 2035.
-Solar installation projects started after January 1, 2022 and completed by the end of 2032 may qualify for a 30% tax credit; this amount will then decrease slightly each year until the end of the current program.
-The expansion also makes credits for energy storage systems even easier to claim, beginning in 2023.
+In August 2022, the ITC (now referred to as the Clean Energy Credit) was bolstered by the passage of the Inflation Reduction Act.
+The Clean Energy Credit has increased the current credit up to 30% for solar installation projects started after January 1, 2022 and completed by the end of 2032.
+After 2032, the percentage will be reduced slightly each year until the program expires in 2035.
+The expansion also makes it easier to get credit for energy storage systems, starting in 2023.

 State & Local Solar Incentives

 Not all solar incentives are federal; tax credits, rebates and more are often offered at the local or state level.
 The incentives — which may be handled by the state of California, or by your county or municipality — could be offered on an ongoing basis, or for only a limited time.